Delinquent FBAR: How to Resolve Unfiled Foreign Bank Account Reports (FBAR)

 What to Do After You File Delinquent FBAR

 After you file the delinquent FBAR, keep a copy of your paperwork for your records.
-If you file online as usual, you may not even get a response.
+If you file online, you may not even get a response.
 The IRS treats these returns the same as any other returns it gets.

-When you use the streamlined procedures, you will get a response letting you know that the case has been closed.
+When you use the streamlined procedures, you generally will not get a response letting you know that the case has been closed, but you should receive a processing notice for the amended return that you filed.
 The Voluntary Disclosure Practice includes a lot of back and forth with the IRS, and you will know when your case is resolved.

 Get Help With Delinquent FBAR